-If you’re looking to make some changes for health reasons, our healthy vegetarian recipes for weight loss don’t sacrifice on flavor.
+If you’re looking to make some changes for health reasons, our healthy vegetarian recipes for weight loss don’t sacrifice on flavour.
 Packed with healthy nutrients to keep you full while nourishing your body, they’re the perfect addition to your recipe book.

 Going veggie isn’t just great for the planet.
 Research has shown that it’s good for you too.